AnuBaluguri/Churn-Prediction/README.md

 For a detailed understanding of the project's objectives, data description, methodology, results, and conclusions, refer to the `Final Report - Churn Prediction.docx` file.

-For any questions or further information, please contact the repository owner.